'PURE INCENSE': AN IN-DEPTH GUIDE TO FRANKINCENSE OIL

 The Boswellia tree is native to regions such as Africa and the southern Arabian Peninsula.
 The earliest and best-known source of Frankincense is the country of Oman, which has shipped this fragrant resin to regions like the Mediterranean, India, and China for thousands of years.
 The name of the tree comes from the term “franc encens,” which is French for “high-quality incense.”
 “Franc” is known to mean “pure” while “encens” comes from a word that means “to burn.”
 It was thus considered a “pure incense” and the most desirable of all the other types of incense.
 Its potent aroma can be described as woody, earthy, and spicy with a fruity nuance.
 For some, its scent is comparable to that of licorice.

 The history of Frankincense usage has Medieval roots and is closely linked with being burned in sacred places and religious rituals, as it was valued for its powerful aroma and the white smoke it exuded when burned.
 It was also used in perfume, cosmetics such as eyeliner, salves, and Egyptian mummification methods.
 Today, there are still daily uses for Frankincense in many cultures, namely Somali, Ethiopian, Arabian, and Indian cultures.
-It is believed that its fragrance will bring good health, cleanse the home, and purify clothing.
-In Ayurvedic medicine, Frankincense is referred to as “dhoop” and is used to heal wounds, relieve arthritis, balance hormones in females, and to purify the air.
+It is believed that its fragrance will cleanse the home and purify clothing.
+In Ayurvedic medicine, Frankincense, known as “dhoop,” is traditionally used for various purposes, including supporting overall wellbeing and purifying the air.

 BENEFITS OF FRANKINCENSE OIL